AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

 ### Overview

 **Overview** acts like a personalized dashboard designed to enhance productivity.
 It features different widgets that help you stay organized and focused.
-The area where these widgets are placed is the **Widgets section**.

-The widgets also provide you with options to sort and resize columns for a customized view.
+The widgets also provide you with options to sort and resize columns.
 To view these options, select the column header and the options would display in a list.

 The following widgets are present in the Widgets section: